-Glutinous rice cakes (Bánh chưng & bánh tét)
+1. Glutinous rice cakes (Bánh chưng & bánh tét)

 An indispensable food of Tết is bánh chưng (Northern Vietnam) and bánh tét (Central and Southern Vietnam).
 Those cakes are made from glutinous rice, mung bean, fatty pork, peppers, and salts.
 All ingredients are then tightly wrapped in dong leaves.
 In case there are not enough dong leaves, banana leaves can be used as a replacement.

 According to legend, the origin of these cakes dates back to thousands of years ago, during the Hong Bang Dynasty.
-At that time, a dying king organised a cooking competition to choose which of his 21 sons would inherit the throne.
-Most of the princes travelled far and wide, bringing back exotic and costly ingredients.
+At that time, a dying king organized a cooking competition to choose which of his 21 sons would inherit the throne.
+Most of the princes traveled far and wide, bringing back exotic and costly ingredients.
 Only the 18th-prince Lang Liêu brought a simple yet tasty rectangular glutinous rice cake.
 The humble prince explained that rice is the most valuable ingredient for the Vietnamese people and he wanted to create a dish that everyone, regardless of wealth or social status, can enjoy.
 Hearing this explanation, the king was so pleased and immediately declared Prince Lang Liêu as his successor.

 While bánh chưng has a square form, bánh tét is cylindrical.
-After moulding them into respective shapes, they are boiled for several hours to cook (often overnight).
+After molding them into respective shapes, they are boiled for several hours to cook (often overnight).
 This traditional process of making bánh chưng and bánh tét allow family members to re-connect and work together to create the holiday treats.
-Bánh chưng and bánh tét are usually served with pickled Chinese onion, chả lụa and fish sauce.
+Bánh chưng and bánh tét are usually served with pickled Chinese onion, chả lụa, and fish sauce.
 After unwrapping, they can last for several days while a wrapped one can be kept for weeks.

-Vietnamese Sausage (Chả lụa)
+2. Vietnamese Sausage (Chả lụa)

 The pork is first pounded, then seasoned with pepper, salt, and sugar.
 After that, the mixture is wrapped tightly in banana leaves into a cylindrical shape and boiled.
 Chả lụa is normally sliced and served with bánh chưng, sticky rice and many other Vietnamese dishes.
 Correctly made chả lụa can stay good for about one week at room temperature.

-Spring rolls (Chả giò)
+3. Spring rolls (Chả giò)

-Another must-have dish for Tết holidays is chả giò or Vietnamese fried spring rolls.
-These rolls contain a wide range of ingredients: typically are minced pork, chopped boiled crab or shrimp, taro, wood-ear fungi, shredded carrots and glass noodles.
+Another must-have dish for the Tết holidays is chả giò or Vietnamese fried spring rolls.
+These rolls contain a wide range of ingredients: typically are minced pork, chopped boiled crab or shrimp, taro, wood-ear fungi, shredded carrots, and glass noodles.
 All the ingredients are wrapped in rice paper sheets, before frying until the rolls got a golden-brown color.

-Candied fruit (Mứt Tết)
+4. Candied fruit (Mứt Tết)

-Five fruits (Ngũ quả)
+5. Five fruits (Ngũ quả)

 In Vietnamese, ngũ quả, literally meaning five kinds of fruits, is usually used for offering at the family altar in fruit arranging art.
-These five popular fruits are cầu (sugar apple), sung (cluster fig), dừa (coconut), đu đủ (papaya) and xoài (mango).
+These five popular fruits are cầu (sugar apple), sung (cluster fig), dừa (coconut), đu đủ (papaya), and xoài (mango).
 Separately, they mean nothing.
 But by combining the name of these fruits, it sounds like “cầu sung vừa đủ xài” ([We] wish for enough prosperity) in the southern dialect of Vietnamese.